uberoptix/tmuxr/README.md

 ## Overview

-**Tmuxr** is a powerful Bash script designed to simplify and enhance your Tmux session management experience.
-With Tmuxr, you can effortlessly create, manage, and navigate between Tmux sessions with an intuitive text-based menu.
+**Tmuxr** is a simple Bash script designed to simplify your Tmux session management experience using a Whiptail UI.
+With Tmuxr, you can effortlessly create, manage, and navigate between Tmux sessions with intuitive text-based menus.

 ## Features